GovTechSG/techpass-user-docs/README.md

-# TechPass Public Doc Repository
+# TechPass User Doc Repository
 This is a documentation repository for TechPass, written for Documentation Portal, using [docsify](https://docsify.js.org/#/).
 You can find out what docsify or markdown extensions are supported [here](https://stg.docs.developer.gov.sg/docs/public/238425294/doc-portal-publisher-guide/#/).

 > The repository is currently in active development and  contents will change rapidly.